discrete-notes/discrete-notes.github.io/_posts/2022-03-22-spring-cleaning-notes.md

 In
 [this paper](https://publications.mpi-cbg.de/Huson_2002_6349.pdf),
-the knowledge is of the form: the distance between this string and that string should be in some interval.
+the knowledge is of the form: the distance between this string and that string should be in some interval [min, max].
 One can then ask whether it is possible to find a single string, that joins together all the strings of the input, and satisfies all the constraints.
 It is proved in the paper